Bachfischer/bachfischer.github.io/_pages/reading_list.md

 ## 2023

+* **Haben oder Sein: Die seelischen Grundlagen einer neuen Gesellschaft** by *Erich Fromm*
+> The second time I have read this book, and despite its age I would still consider it highly relevant for a critical reflection of our human society and what we strive for in life.
+It consists of three main parts, out of which the first two give an introduction to Fromm's world of thought, while the third part proposes a couple of ideas for improvement (which at least to me appear to be a bit outdated).
+Still, an extremely worthwhile read that I would recommend to everyone!
 * **The Big Five for Life: Was wirklich zählt im Leben** by *John Strelecky*
 > Superficial guide for living a happy life by following your personal life goals, the "big five for life".
 The story is easy to follow, but I didn't get too much out of it, to be honest.
 * **The Gates of Europe: A History of Ukraine** by *Serhii Plokhy*